minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

 The latest release can be found on the [GitHub page](https://github.com/bitcoin/bitcoin/releases) of the Bitcoin Core project.
 Always read the RELEASE NOTES first!
 When upgrading, there might be breaking changes or changes in the data structure that need special attention.
+Replace the environment variable `"VERSION=x.xx"` value for the latest version if it has not been already changed in this guide.

 * Login as "admin" and change to the temporary directory.